 After a few drinks, a lot of the Patong bars start to look the same – "Am I on Soi Eric, Soi Gonzo, or Soi Easy?"
 If you go out for a few drinks by yourself, make sure you stay close to Soi Bangla, so it's an easy walk back to your accommodation.
-This should avoid you having to travel by Tuk Tuk or risk relying on others to get you back safely, making you vulnerable to robbery or assault.
+This should prevent you having to travel by Tuk Tuk or risk relying on others to get you back safely, making you vulnerable to robbery or assault.

 Shock, horror, some Patong bar girls have been known to rip off male travelers.
 The ploy is to get the unsuspecting bloke roaring drunk or to spike his drink, and then take him back to his hotel where he is robbed.
 It's a good idea to stay at a guest-friendly guesthouse or hotel which have cameras and require that all guest visitors register their ID on arrival.

 Also, it's a good idea to keep your valuables in the hotel safe.

 Take the usual precautions, including avoiding walking alone late at night.
 Pay special attention to your personal effects and listen for any accelerating mopeds.
 There have been bag-snatching incidents involving female travelers carried out by criminals on bikes, some carrying weapons including screwdrivers and knives.
 Always be aware of your surroundings.

 Avoid back streets and alleys when you are by yourself or late at night.
 If you wouldn't do it in your hometown, don't do it in Patong.
 Keep your eyes open and you'll have a good time.